TimothyADavis/KinMSpy/README.md

 ### Upgrading from version 1

 Unlike previous generations of KinMS, version 2.0+ uses Python classes for a more modular and adjustable experience.
 Plotting routines can be changed and cube modelling can be probed at different stages if required.
-The main change you will need if upgrading from version 1.0 is to change all calls to `KinMS(..)` to `KinMS().model_cube()'.
+The main change you will need if upgrading from version 1.0 is to change all calls to `KinMS(..)` to `KinMS().model_cube()`.
 The tutorial notebooks above have full details of the new features.

 ### Commumication